aqibgulrez/TrueCrime/CONTEXT.md

 - Ensure payment and PII data are handled securely; do not store raw payment card data (use Stripe tokens).
 - Implement rate-limiting, content moderation (OpenAI safety), and logging of critical events for audits.

+Secrets & configuration
+- All secrets and connection strings must be provided via environment variables in runtime.
+- Development: services may load values from `appsettings.Development.json` for convenience, but developers should prefer environment variables or a local `.env` file and never commit secrets to git.
+- Production: do NOT use file-based secrets.
+Production services must read secrets (DB connection strings, API keys, Stripe secrets, OpenAI keys, etc.) from AWS Secrets Manager or SSM Parameter Store using IAM roles assigned to ECS tasks.
+- ECS tasks should use IAM task roles with least privilege to retrieve secrets; avoid embedding long-lived credentials in images or code.
+- Rotate secrets regularly and ensure that secret values are never logged or exposed in error messages.

+Validation & testing (enterprise level)
+- Apply rigorous validation at every layer:
+	- API layer: request schema validation (OpenAPI), input sanitization, size limits, and authentication/authorization checks.
+	- Application/service layer: enforce business rules, rate limits, and token accounting before external API calls.
+	- Domain layer: enforce invariants and strong typing/value objects for critical data (emails, roles, IDs).
+- Testing requirements:
+	- Unit tests for domain logic and validation rules.
+	- Integration tests for service interactions (DB, external APIs, message queues).
+	- End-to-end tests covering common user flows (signup, subscription, generate story, payment failure handling).
+	- Contract tests to ensure frontend-backend and service-service contracts remain stable.
+	- Security and fuzz testing for input validation, plus dependency vulnerability scanning.
+- All layers should have automated validation and tests run in CI; failures must block merges.

 Usage-control & billing policy
 - Enforce per-user usage controls to prevent abuse: apply per-user story limits and token limits (e.g., stories/day, tokens/month).
 - Store limit settings in a config table (admin-updatable) or environment-backed feature flags so limits can be tuned without a deployment.